Agroecology 7 min

 The TSARA initiative confirms its commitment to transforming agrifood systems through research and innovation in partnership with Africa

 PRESS RELEASE - Launched in March 2022, the TSARA Initiative - Transforming Food Systems and Agriculture through Research in Partnership with Africa – including 22 members from African and French institutions across 14 different countries, held its second general assembly on January 25th in Saly, Senegal.
 Under the co-presidency of the Agricultural Research Council (ARC) in South Africa and CIRAD (France) leaders from 20 African research and training institutions and 2 French institutions shared key advancements, validated the scientific agenda and action plan collaboratively developed by these institutions' teams.
 The goal is to promote productive, resilient, climate change-adaptive, autonomous, and sustainable food systems, contributing to food security and sovereignty, nutrition, job creation, resource preservation, and overall health.
-The initiative welcomed three new associate members: AgroParisTech (France), Institut Agro (France), and University of Gaston Berger (France).
+The initiative welcomed three new associate members: AgroParisTech (France), Institut Agro (France), and University of Gaston Berger (Senegal).
 Additionally, the governance for 2024 was formalized, with INRAE and ISRA appointed as co-presidents for the year, and preparations for the 2025 co-presidency.

 26 January 2024